divyamohan1993/digital-safety-labs/README.md

 # Digital Safety Labs

-Practical, offline-first simulations that teach how common digital scams work—and how to stay safe.
+Practical, offline-first simulations that teach how common digital scams work and how to stay safe.
 Built as single-file HTML demos that run entirely in the browser.

 **Live:** https://dmj.one/labs/digital-safety/
 **Repo:** https://github.com/divyamohan1993/digital-safety-labs